 This should guarantee that it will never rain again

 The exterior is constructed out of urethane coated Cordura, in addition to some webbing, twill tape and Velcro.
 The adjustable shoulder strap is permanently attached, so I can just grab it and go, rather than having to hunt for the strap to attach it.
-All the pockets and pocket flaps are lined with vinyl coated polyester:
+All the pockets and pocket flaps are lined with vinyl coated polyester: The interior is a floating shell of the vinyl coated polyester, and the main compartment securely fastens with a roll top closure:

 It attaches to the bike at the rear rack loop, at the handlebars, and uses elastic cord to attach to the rack at four points: